Image Image

 Types of DUI Charges in Madison County, IL

-In Illinois, DUI charges are based on the details of your arrest, your driving background, and whether any injuries occurred.
+The type of DUI charge you face in Illinois depends on the specifics of your arrest, your prior record, and whether anyone was injured.
 Below are the most frequent DUI charges that drivers in Madison County, IL encounter.

 First-Time DUI (Class A Misdemeanor)